Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 I purchased this timepiece from GearBest, an online shopping outlet that specializes in electronic devices.
 It arrived adequately packed and on schedule.
-It cost me thirty-one dollars and shipping was free.
+It cost me $31, and shipping was free.

-The C1101 is a large watch which, if you include the protruding crown, measures 47 cm across.
+The C1101 is a large watch, which, if you include the protruding crown, measures 47 mm across.
 It is 16 cm thick and weights in at 88 grams (3.11 ounces).

 The band is black and composed of decent quality PU leather.
-The strap’s width measures 22 cm where it is attached to the case, tapering to 18 cm.
-It is secured by a silver colored pin buckle.
+The strap’s width measures 22 mm where it is attached to the case, tapering to 18 cm.
+It is secured by a silver-colored pin buckle.

 Several vendors identify this watch as a Toubillon, which infers accuracy has been improved by encasing its balance wheel and escapement within a rotating cage.
 Such mechanisms, while admittedly cool, are not cost efficient.
 Forsining simply cut a circular hole into the dial, exposing the balance wheel.